Nov 19, 2017

-- Demonstrate knowledge of basic theories, concepts, and skills in face-to-face human communication.
+- Demonstrate knowledge of basic theories and concepts of effective human and mass media communication.

-- Demonstrate knowledge and skills necessary to effectively engage in face-to-face communication with both individuals and larger audiences utilizing appropriate principles of interpersonal and public communications.
+- Engage effectively in face-to-face and/or computer-mediated communication with both individuals and larger audiences by utilizing appropriate principles of interpersonal and public communication.

 General Education Requirements - 31 Credits